bokkypoobah/TestToadz/README.md

 Enjoy!

 (c) BokkyPooBah / Bok Consulting Pty Ltd - Nov 2021.
-GPL3 Licence.
+The smart contract is a mix of MIT & GPL3 Licence.
 Not affiliated with [https://cryptoadz.io/](https://cryptoadz.io/) or SameToadz.
 Some images and data copyright their respective owners.
 DYOR.